Glossary

 Overdraft License

 An overdraft license is a set of additional seats that a vendor may provide a licensed user beyond what they have purchased.
 This allows the user to make greater use of the application but to have that usage tracked by Zentitle2.
 Use of overdraft licenses may be charged on a predetermined basis, or may simply be taken into account during account renewals, etc. Overdraft licenses can be expressed as a specified number of additional seats, or as a percentage of the purchased seats (i.e. 10%, 25%).
-NOTE: Overdraft capability will be coming in an upcoming release of Zentitle2.

 Grace Period